tenesys/docker-prosody/README.md

 # docker-prosody
 A simple prosody Dockerfile for Debian jessie.

-The image is built from Debian jessie.
-In order to use it with external host volumes you need to run the container with `-v` switches.
+Available from docker hub (https://registry.hub.docker.com/u/darek/prosody/).

+`docker pull darek/prosody:1.2`

+# Running

 The volumes on the host need to have permissions so the prosody server inside the container can read them.
-The container prosody user and group are 104 and 108 respectively.
+The container `prosody` user and group have `uid` `104` and `gid` `108` respectively.

-For systemd integration see the attached exemplary service file.
+You can run the container like that:

+    docker run -d --name prosody \
+    -p 5222:5222 \
+    -p 5269:5269 \
+    -p 127.0.0.1:5347:5347 \
+    -v /data/prosody/conf:/etc/prosody \
+    -v /data/prosody/lib:/var/lib/prosody  \
+    darek/prosody:1.2

+# Copyright

+Copyright (c) 2015 by Dariusz Dwornikowski <d.dwornikowski@tenesys.pl>